Time of use pricing

 In September 2021, the Government agreed to phase-out the Low User Fixed Charge Regulations from 1 April 2022.
 These regulations set a maximum low fixed charge of 30 cents per day (excluding GST) that we and your retailer could offer to residential ICPs where consumption is less than 8,000kWh per year.
 The low user price categories have a combination of low daily charges and higher variable charges when compared with our standard price categories.

-Phasing-out the regulations will see the maximum low fixed charge increase gradually over five years until it is about the same as the standard fixed charge.
-Each year, the retail maximum low fixed charge will increase by 30 cents (excluding GST).
-The increase in the fixed line charge because of the phasing-out of the regulations will result in a decrease to the volumetric line charges.
-While the regulations set the maximum amount, electricity retailers may choose to set lower rates for their low fixed charges.
+Phasing-out the regulations will see the maximum low user fixed charge increase gradually over five years until it is about the same as the standard fixed charge.
+Each year, the distributor maximum low user fixed charge will increase by 15 cents per day (excluding GST).
+The increase in the fixed line charge will result in a decrease to the volumetric (variable) line charges.